amaglamatedclyde/RepData_PeerAssessment1/PA1_template.md

 ##   interval    steps
 ## 1      835 206.1698
 ```
-Calculating the time of day for max steps:
+Calculating the time of day for max steps, assuming interval 0 corresponds to 00:00hrs.
+This may not be true, but I'm curious

 ```r
 835/60 #calculate hours